Partition Tree: Conditional Density Estimation over General Outcome Spaces: Experiments

-We compare \pts\ against trees probabilistic regressions: CDTree~\citep{yang2024conditional}, CADET~\citep{cousins2019cadet}, and NGBoost~\citep{duan2020ngboost}.
-Since CART decision trees do not natively support probabilistic regression, we adopt the residual-based approach implemented in \texttt{skpro}~\citep{gressmann2018probabilistic} for CART, XGBoost, and Random Forest.
+\paragraph{Regression Task} We compare \pt\ against probabilistic tree regression baselines: CDTree~\cite{yang2024conditional}, and CADET~\citep{cousins2019cadet}.
+Since CART decision trees do not natively support probabilistic regression, we adopt the residual-based approach implemented in \texttt{skpro}~\cite{gressmann2018probabilistic} for CART and Random Forest.
 It assumes normally distributed residuals and estimates predictive variance using an inner train-test split.

-The log-loss results are summarized in~\cref{tab:RegLogLoss}.
-Among non-ensemble methods, CDTree achieves the best average ranking.
-However, its high computational complexity limits scalability and makes integration into ensemble frameworks impractical (see the runtime comparison in \Cref{app:runtime} and \Cref{fig:runtime}).
-Comparing \pts\ with CADET, our method outperforms CADET on four of the six largest datasets (i.e., Air, Power, California, and Protein).
-This suggests that Partition Tree may benefit from larger sample sizes than the parametric baseline.
-For ensemble methods, \pfs\ outperform Random Forests on most datasets (8 out of 10) and achieve performance competitive with NGBoost, which achieves the best overall ranking.
-These results indicate that \pfs\ are substantially better suited for probabilistic regression tasks than their CART-based counterparts.
-Additional results for the root mean squared error~(RMSE) and predictive standard deviations are provided in~\cref{app:extended_results}.
+The log-loss results are summarized in~\Cref{tab:RegLogLoss}.
+Among single tree methods, CDTree achieves the best average ranking.
+However, its high computational complexity limits scalability and it can make its integration into bagging frameworks impractical, as one can see in the runtime comparison in~\Cref{fig:runtime} in~\Cref{app:runtime}.
+Comparing \pt\ with CADET, our method outperforms CADET on Air, Power, California, and Protein, all of which are among the larger datasets in the benchmark suite.
+This pattern suggests that \pt\ may benefit more from larger sample sizes than the parametric baseline.
+For bagging methods, \pf\ outperforms Random Forests on most datasets (8 out of 10).
+These results indicate that \pf\ is substantially better suited for probabilistic regression tasks than its CART-based counterpart.
+Additional results for the root mean squared error~(RMSE) and predictive standard deviations are provided in~\Cref{tb:classif_extended_results} in~\Cref{app:experiments}.